Dbishop15/se_project_aroundtheus/README.md

 - Smooth modal opening and closing
 - Form Validation
 - Closing the Popup by Clicking on the Overlay and Pressing Esc
+- Updating the project’s file structure
+- Creating the Card and FormValidator classes

 **Intro**